Explore Better in Sri Lanka with Travel Talk

 Visit more sights on your trip than anywhere else.
 Learn about a fascinating culture while facing its remarkable monuments that stood the test of time.
 Gain unparalleled insights into the local culture from expert tour leaders who are native to the region.
 Find below the incredible sights visited on Sri Lanka tours:

-Colombo is a cosmopolitan gateway to the wonders of Sri Lanka, boasting a rich colonial heritage, it is a melting pot of races, religions, and cultures.
+Colombo is a cosmopolitan gateway to the wonders of Sri Lanka.
+It boasts a rich colonial heritage and is a melting pot of races, religions, and cultures.

-Wilpattu National Park has earned its name ‘Land of Lakes’ due to the serene natural bodies of water that cover the vast park.
-The park is home to a healthy population of Sri Lankan Leopards, elephants, sloth bears, spotted deer, mongoose, and water buffalo.
+Wilpattu National Park has earned its name ‘Land of Lakes’ due to the serene bodies of water that cover the vast park.
+The park is home to large populations of wild animals.

 Anuradhapura is the capital city of North Central Province and the capital of Anuradhapura District.
-This ancient city is home to one of the greatest and oldest civilizations in the world and is famous for its well-preserved ruins.
+The city is home to one of the oldest civilizations in the world.

 Famous statue situated at Mahamevnāwa Park in the ancient city of Anuradhapura.
 The Buddha is depicted in the position of the Dhyana Mudra.